-All students take all four courses in addition to the Spanish instruction:
+All students take four upper division content courses in addition to the lower division Spanish instruction:

-All courses are cross-listed as Ethnic Studies, Latin American Studies, and Sociology and are worth 4.5 UC quarter/3.0 semester units of UC credit.
+All content courses are cross-listed as Ethnic Studies, Latin American Studies, and Sociology and are worth 4.5 quarter/3.0 semester units of UC credit.
+The Spanish course is worth 3.0 quarter/2.0 semester units of UC credit.

 Use the following resources to learn about UCEAP courses: